Yarn Spinner is a collection of open source writing tools, originally created by Secret Lab.

 in Unity projects.

-I have personally used Yarn Spinner in several prototypes, and it is a key part of my current project, including as the foundation for
+I have personally used Yarn Spinner in several prototypes, and used it as a foundation for

 Yarn Spinner has plenty of official resources for getting started and using the tools: